Sunday, October 23, 2011

 Being in Your Now

-A group that I was in recently was asked why we should be in the moment, in the now.
-How to get there and how we stay there in our day to day life.
-Some of the responses were things like :why is this important/” and “it's too hard”.
+A group that I was in recently asked why we should be in the moment, in the now.
+How to get there and how we stay there in our day-to-day life.
+Some of the responses were things such as, why is this important/” and “it's too hard”.
 The one the really made me realize that the group was not “getting” the concept was when someone said, “I have to get out of the now to let my mind rest and to stay sane.”

 Now, if you are attending to what you are doing right now, in this minute, you have no agitation or upset.
 You are focused on right now.
 In this way you become consciously aware of the joy of time well spent in purposeful activity.
 You will be assured that you did your best and you will actually find joy in the moment (because you aren't worried about all the other stuff) You will notice things that passed you by before because you were distracted, you will enjoy even mundane tasks more because of your focus and you will not feel spread too thin.
 These feelings will occur spontaneously because your mind is free of tormenting “wish I had”, “I should have”, “gosh I could have”, “why didn't I” type thoughts.
 Nor are you plagued by the “what is next” thing encroaching on your mind and, you find peace.

 This is why and how meditation works, as your mind becomes quiet, your body becomes peaceful.
-When you learn how to live that way all of the time, you begin to live in peace, grace and understandings dawn upon you.
+When you learn how to live that way all of the time, you begin to live in peace, grace and understanding dawns upon you.

 I congratulate you on your decision to pursue this path and I wish you Love, Light, Laughter and Bright Blessings as well as new things to grace your path.
 Chessie